yereverluvinunclebert/GDID-Tester/README.md

 Once the GDID has been obfuscated, to prevent further modification of the GDID you could also run a tool such as ["Windows Firewall Notifier"](https://github.com/wokhan/WFN) that can be configured to prevent any unwanted changes to the GDID by preventing login.live.com access to your computer.

 For more information on the GDID tracking key visit this link : https://www.it-connect.tech/windows-gdid-impossible-to-delete-but-you-can-block-it/

-**Use this utility at your own risk**

-**It modifies values in your registry and so the results might be unexpected.
-Backup your registry, set a restore point prior to running the program.
-Backup your system hard drive, do whatever you have to do to make you feel secure that you can recover your system just in case.
-Look at the code to give you the happiness you need to run this program.
-Compile it yourself using VB6 or TwinBasic.**

 Later changes to come:

 * Complete variable changes to make it fully 64bit